barsdeveloper/tank/docs/3-entity-definition.md

 # Entity Definition
 ###### *Field Manual Section 3* - Units Schematics
 Lock and load, soldier!
 In Tank's war machine, the "Entity" is your frontline fighter.
-A Rust struct rigged with the `#[derive(Entity)]` macro that maps straight to a database table.
+A Rust struct rigged with the `#[derive(Entity)]` macro that maps straight to a database table and gives you convenient functions to access and modify the data.
 Tank automatically handles the heavy lifting of converting Rust values to database columns and back.

 ## Mission Briefing
 Zero boilerplate.
 Define a struct, tag it, and deploy.
 Tank matches your Rust field types to the closest database type for each driver.
-Unified arsenal.
-Same blueprint works across all battlefields.
+Unified arsenal, same blueprint that works across all battlefields.

 ## Entity
 Start with a plain Rust struct and derive the `tank::Entity` trait.